Timetable

 The second and third readings will be followed by a time of reflection in small groups, and questions are offered to guide your conversation.

 Space for your own notes, along with questions for your small group to discuss, can be found in your programme.
+You can also read the questions below.

-Closing Eucharist with Keynote Address
+Closing Eucharist with Keynote Address - Bishop Howard Gregory

 Location: Derbyshire Hall, 11.30am

-Archbishop Howard Gregory draws from a rich and varied ministry experience spanning more than a half century.
+Bishop Howard Gregory draws from a rich and varied ministry experience spanning more than a half century.

-As the Archbishop reflects on what it means to be ‘commissioned’, expect insights gained whilst serving as a university chaplain, an academic theologian, a warden of a theological college, a diocesan bishop and latterly Archbishop of the West Indies.
+As the Bishop reflects on what it means to be ‘commissioned’, expect insights gained whilst serving as a university chaplain, an academic theologian, a warden of a theological college, a diocesan bishop and latterly Archbishop of the West Indies.